nugamus/mokuro-library/docs/features/shared-library.md

 * **Non-Destructive Editing:** Users view the Admin's OCR text by default.
 If they make an edit, they seamlessly "fork" into a private branch.
 The original Admin text remains untouched.
 * **Self-Cleaning History:** The branching model uses cascade deletes—"Resetting" a branch automatically removes the entire private history without complex garbage collection.

-**Related Document:** For detailed OCR versioning, conflict resolution, and rebase algorithms, see `ocr-version-control-v3.md`.
+**Related Document:** For detailed OCR versioning, conflict resolution, and rebase algorithms, see the [version control doc](./ocr-version-control.md).

 ---